JoeTomkinson/Xama.JTPorts.AnimatedCircleLoadingView/README.md

 ## Outstanding Tasks:

+- [x] Ensure Interfaces are implemented as per OOP standards.

+- [x] Replace android 'listeners' with events.

+- [ ] Replace colour implementations to match Xamarin.Android property requirements.

 - [ ] Ensure that non-optional parameters are all auto-populated if not supplied for the OO implementation.

 - [ ] Check for missing functionality in ported library and task out implementation.

 - [ ] Create NuGet package.

-- [ ] Ensure Travis-CI works against class library and NuGet package.
+- [ ] Set-up Travis-CI and make sure it works against the class library.

-- [ ] Fill out the Wiki.
+- [ ] Fill out the Wiki if required, otherwise pad out readme with basic usage guidelines.